gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 >**_NOTE:_**
 > Theoretically, it is possible that the name of a *component reference* or a *resource* is not sufficient to uniquely
-> identify them within a component.
+> identify them within a component version.
 The [ocm specification](https://github.com/open-component-model/ocm-spec/blob/main/doc/01-model/03-elements-sub.md#identifiers)
 > defines that the identity of references as well as resources may optionally also contain a *version* and an
 > *extraId entity* (see following [component configuration file](https://ocm.software/docs/guides/getting-started-with-ocm/#all-in-one)
 > as an [example](./assets/components.yaml)).